aharry/SongCharts/README.md

-Command line utility to create text input to chordsheet.com from SongM<aster song files.
+Command line utility to create text input to chordsheet.com from SongMaster song files.